msecfdna/cnv/README.md

 **background-ontarget-cohort1.txt**<br />**background-offtarget-cohort1.txt**<br />**background-ontarget-cohort2.txt**<br />**background-offtarget-cohort2.txt**<br />

 Moreover, individual files can be passed to the script (direct path to the files) by the following options: **-p** **-P** **-q** **-Q**

+NEW: Exome mode: One can use the algorithm in the exome mode by activating the -f option (-f 1) which automatically creates bins for the panel.